Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 - Drain off water and pour squash into a serving bowl.

-Easy, Baked Butternut Squash
+Recipe 3: Easy Baked Butternut Squash

 This butternut squash recipe is easy and flavorful.
 Here's all you need for this mouthwatering recipe.